-The reporting currency for years 2013 and 2014 were Lithuanian litas - the national currency of the Republic of Lithuania at that time.
+The reporting currency for year 2014 was Lithuanian litas - the national currency of the Republic of Lithuania at that time.
 As of 1 January 2015 Lithuania adopted euro as its national currency.
-Financial figures representing years 2013 and 2014 have been converted to euros using the exchange rate of LTL 3.4528 to EUR 1 at which litas was pegged to euro (since 2 February 2002).
+Financial figures representing year 2014 have been converted to euros using the exchange rate of LTL 3.4528 to EUR 1 at which litas was pegged to euro (since 2 February 2002).